Danilo Palomer Santiago: Benavidez Art Group

-Benavidez Art Group is an exclusive group of eight Thomasian alumni artists.
-They share a common love and discipline for the art and a common vision which is very much aligned to being a Thomasian.
+The Benavidez Art Group consists of eight alumni artists from the University of Santo Tomas (UST).
+The group's work and collaborative efforts are centered on their shared background as Thomasian graduates.

 Tuesday Group of Artists

 Tuesday Art Group is a small group of Filipino artists decided to tear down the disarray among local visual artists, and organized an umbrella group called Visual Artists Cooperative of the Philippines (VACOOP).
 Otherwise known as the Tuesday Group of Artists.

 Gruppo Biswal

 Gruppo Biswal an art group composed of visual artists who work using various media.

 Grupong Tomasino

 Grupong Tomasino is group of 69 alumni and faculty members of UST-CFAD.